Tunable phonon induced steady state coherence in a double quantum dot: Results

-\textit{The DQD charge-qubit.---} The set-up we consider is depicted schematically in Fig.~\ref{fig:schematic}.
+The set-up we consider is depicted schematically in Fig.~\ref{fig:schematic}.
 The DQD comprises two fermionic modes with strong repulsive interaction between them.
 Substrate phonons are coupled to the electric dipole moment of the DQD.
 The full Hamiltonian (Refs.~\cite{Manas_photon_gain,Petta2, Petta4}) is then given by $\hat{\mathcal{H}}=\hat{\mathcal{H}}_{S}+\hat{\mathcal{H}}_{SE}+\hat{\mathcal{H}}_{E}$ with